Beartooth (band): Disease (2018–2019)

-On October 25, 2019, the band released a Deluxe Edition of Disease which featured the two songs from their B-Sides EP, two new tracks titled "Young" and "Threat to Society" as well as two live performances from their Rock am Ring set.
+On October 25, 2019, the band released a Deluxe Edition of Disease which featured the two songs from its B-Sides EP, two new tracks titled "Young" and "Threat to Society," as well as two live performances from its Rock am Ring set.

 Lineup changes and Below (2020–2021)

-On May 24, 2020, Beartooth announced that their longtime guitarist Kamron Bradbury was leaving the band for personal reasons.
-On June 23, Shomo said that the band's fourth album, which he referred to as "LP4", was being recorded at Capital House Studio in Ohio.
-On December 8, Shomo stated on a Twitch stream in that he was "aiming for an album release by spring 2021" and that singles would "definitely" be released before then.
+On May 24, 2020, Beartooth announced that its longtime guitarist Kamron Bradbury was leaving the band for personal reasons.
+On June 23, Shomo said that the band's fourth album, which he referred to as "LP4," was being recorded at Capital House Studio in Ohio.
+On December 8, Shomo stated on a Twitch stream that he was "aiming for an album release by spring 2021" and that singles would "definitely" be released before then.
 On December 18, the band released a remixed/remastered version of the band's second studio album Aggressive with added vocal layers and instrumentation.

-On March 19, 2021, the band surprise-released a new song called "Devastation".
-A week later the band released "The Past Is Dead" and revealed the title of their fourth album to be Below.
+On March 19, 2021, the band surprise-released a new song called "Devastation."
+A week later the band released "The Past Is Dead" and revealed the title of fourth album to be Below.
 It was also announced that the album would be released on June 25.
 It was also announced that guitar tech Will Deely had become the band's new guitarist.
 On April 23, "Hell of It" was released as the album's third single.
-On May 21, one month before the album release, the band released the fourth single "Fed Up" which frontman Caleb Shomo revealed "was written mid lockdown" in 2020 during, and about the COVID-19 lockdowns.
-The album's fifth and final single, "Skin", was released on the same day as the album.
+On May 21, one month before the album release, the band released the fourth single "Fed Up," which Shomo revealed "was written mid lockdown" in 2020 during and about the COVID-19 lockdowns.
+The album's fifth and final single, "Skin," was released on the same day as the album.
 On March 18, 2022, the band released a deluxe edition of Below which featured two new songs titled "Fighting Back" and "Permanently Sealed" as well as an alternative version of the song "Skin" and several live tracks.